danielcbit/apcctrl/doc/manual/manual.rst

     The UPS model as derived from information from the UPS.

 **UPSMODE**
-    The mode in which apcupsd is operating as specified in the configuration file (``UPSMODE``)
+    The mode in which apcctrl is operating as specified in the configuration file (``UPSMODE``)

 **STARTTIME**
-    The time/date that apcupsd was started.
+    The time/date that apcctrl was started.

 **STATUS**
     The current status of the UPS (ONLINE, ONBATT, etc.)